-- Attend to the problem by worrying about it. - Seek approval, ask for reassurance or people please. - Continuously check or examine things to reduce uncertainty.
+- Attend to the problem by worrying about it. - Seek approval, ask for reassurance or people please. - Continuously check or examine things to reduce uncertainty. - Procrastinate, avoid or withdraw. - Over prepare / apply perfectionist standards. - Blame criticise or attack.

 Use this box to identify unhelpful coping strategies: